Jingyi-Lin/IS2545_Deliverable2_CitySim9002/Deliverable 2/README.md

 # IS2545 - DELIVERABLE 2: Unit Testing

 At the beginning of doing this assignment, I met a problem of designing how to divide classes for better presenting the logic.
 I read the requirement carefully and tried to find out a solution.
 Later, besides main class, I decided to have classes for generate visitors, generate locations and a random number generator.
+By such segmentation, I think it will be better to perform the program and also easier for further tests.

 For the testing part, I used mocks, doubles and stubs to generate the unit tests for each public method.
 I generated 14 test cases in total, covering the test of argument, generating visitors and locations, and the whole program performance.
 They have no errors and all passed.